NC (company)

-NCSoft Corporation (stylized as NC, formerly stylized as NCSOFT; 엔씨소프트) is a South Korean video game developer and publisher headquartered in Pangyo, Seongnam, South Korea, primarily known for the distribution of massively multiplayer online role-playing games such as Lineage and Guild Wars.
+NC Corporation (엔씨), formerly known as NCSoft (엔씨소프트) is a South Korean video game developer and publisher headquartered in Pangyo, Seongnam, South Korea, primarily known for the distribution of massively multiplayer online role-playing games such as Lineage and Guild Wars.

 History

 NCSoft was founded in March 1997 by Kim Taek-jin.
 In September 1998, NCSoft launched its first game Lineage.
-In April 2001 the company created a US subsidiary under the name NC Interactive (based in Austin, Texas, and would later become NCSoft West) after acquiring Destination Games, headed by Richard Garriott and Robert Garriott.
-In 2004, NCSoft launched two MMORPGs, Lineage II and City of Heroes..In December 2023, NCsoft released the MMPRPG ‘Throne and Liberty’.
+In April 2001 the company created a US subsidiary under the name NC Interactive (based in Austin, Texas, and later became NCSoft West) after acquiring Destination Games, headed by Richard Garriott and Robert Garriott.
+In 2004, NCSoft launched two MMORPGs, Lineage II and City of Heroes.
+In December 2023, NCsoft released the MMPRPG 'Throne and Liberty'.

 The company formed NCSoft Europe in July 2004 as a wholly owned subsidiary with its main office in Brighton, England.
 They brought City of Heroes to several European countries on February 4, 2005, and have since established European service for WildStar and Blade & Soul as well.

 On April 26, 2005, NCSoft published Arenanet's first MMO Guild Wars Prophecies as well as Arenanet's follow up campaigns Factions and Nightfall and the expansion Eye of the North.
 NCSoft also published Guild Wars 2 but stopped being the publisher for Guild Wars 2 in 2015 with the release of Heart of Thorns.

-On September 10, 2008, NCSoft announced the formation of NCSoft West, a subsidiary which manages NCSoft's other western organizations, and established its headquarters for that subsidiary in Seattle, Washington.
+On September 10, 2008, NCSoft announced the formation of NCSoft West, a subsidiary which manages NCSoft's other western organizations, and established its headquarters in Seattle, Washington.
 On July 28, 2021, NCSoft announced that it was adding the talents of long-time video game industry veteran Jeffrey Anderson (game designer) to its executive leadership team as the new CEO of NCSoft West, overseeing its games business in the Americas, EMEA, and Oceana regions.